Definition of Linux Shutdown Command

 How to Send Custom Message While Shutdown?

-Below is the syntax given for shutting down the system in 20 minutes from now and then the logged in users will receive the message “System Shutdown in 20 minutes”
+The following syntax is to shut down the system 20 minutes from now and send the message “System Shutdown in 20 minutes” to all logged-in users.

 Example: